abhishekbhoj7557/capstone-sales-project/README.md

 ## 📘 Project Overview

-This project showcases a real-world end-to-end **Azure Data Engineering** solution that automates the validation, processing, and transformation of **daily order data** from multiple third-party sources.
-The goal is to generate business insights showing **how many orders are placed and how much is spent by each customer**.
+This project showcases a real-world end-to-end **Azure Data Engineering** solution that automates the validation, processing, and transformation of **daily order data** from multiple third-party sources using Azure Data Factory, Databricks, and Azure SQL Database.
+The primary business requirement is to generate insights about:

+✅ How many orders are placed by each customer and how much they have spent.

 ---